 As an integrated humanistic counselling psychotherapist, I am able to use different models and theories, to help individuals work through their issues in order to become more self-aware and ultimately, to move forward with life.

 Whilst I work with a range of issues/problems, my specialist subject is working with individuals who have, or who are close to someone who has, a life-shortening illness.
 My experience within a medical setting, and personal family events, have demonstrated how a diagnosis of a critical or life-changing illness can change everything for all those involved.
 It creates a need for a massive re-evaluation of what is (now) important and what needs focusing on.
 This 'shift' in the meaning of life and death might be called an existential crisis.
 I can offer a therapeutic space, where we can explore the changes to your life, including looking closely at how to cope with the constraints of the situation.

 I adhere strictly to the BACP professional code of ethics within my practice and I am fully covered by professional indemnity insurance.

 Training, qualifications & experience

-Teaching and Training: I have 15 years experience lecturing in counselling and Mental Health Awareness at Weston College. in fact many locally qualified counsellors will recall being in my classroom.
+Teaching and Training: I have 15 years experience lecturing in counselling, grief and loss and Mental Health Awareness at Weston College. in fact many locally qualified counsellors will recall being in my classroom.
 The best part of this job is being alongside people when they discover new favourite theories.
 Mine is existentialism.
 I find that many of life's problems can be due to a persons perception of existential freedom, the meaning and purpose of life, and the prospect of unfulfilled mortality.

 Another top theory for me is Gestalt.
 This looks at the person as a whole entity, and considers the context of their environment and how they relate to it.
 The idea that we can get stuck in an unhappy emotional place, through lack of closure and a struggle to relate to others authentically, holds endless possibilities for personal growth and relational well being.